Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     OpenJDK 64-Bit Server VM Homebrew (build 17.0.9+0, mixed mode, sharing)
     ```

-3. Make sure JAVA_HOME is setup correctly, so other tools like Maven will use the correct version.
+3. Make sure `JAVA_HOME` is setup correctly, so other tools like Maven use the correct version.

     ```bash
     $ env|grep JAVA_HOME